douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Introduction to JavaScript

 JavaScript is a versatile and powerful programming language that plays a crucial role in modern web development.
-Here\'s an introduction to JavaScript:
+Here's an introduction to JavaScript:

 ### Overview of JavaScript